bblack16/bblib-ruby/README.md

 #### Reverse

 Similar to reverse for Array.
 Calling this will reverse the current order of the Hash's keys.
-An inplace version is also available.
+An in place version is also available.

+The code behind this is based on a method found @ http://stackoverflow.com/questions/800122/best-way-to-convert-strings-to-symbols-in-hash

 ```ruby
 h = {a:1, b:2, c:3, d:4}